-The average credit period on sale of goods is 30 days (2022: 30 days).
+The average credit period on sale of goods is 30 days (2023: 30 days).
 No interest is charged on the outstanding balance.

-Loss allowance on trade receivables has always been measured at an amount equal to lifetime ECL.
-The ECL on trade receivables is estimated using a provision matrix by reference to past default experience of the receivable and an analysis of the debtor's current financial position and performance, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate.
+Allowance for credit losses on trade receivables has always been measured at an amount equal to lifetime ECL.
+The ECL on trade receivables is estimated using a provision matrix by reference to past default experience of the receivables by segmentation and an analysis of the debtor's current financial position and performance, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate.